BabuRajan002/Computer-Networking-Bits-and-Bytes/Networking Devices.md

 -> Router Operates in Layer-3 (Network Layer).
 -> Router share the data with each other using a Protocol called BGP (Border Gateway Protocol)

+BGP (Border Gateway Protocol):

+Routers share the data with each other via this protocol, which lets them learn about the most optimal paths to forward traffic.